 A positioning statement template reduces the workload of developing a marketing strategy.
 Although it may seem overwhelming to make brand decisions for your company when starting to develop a marketing strategy, a template can make things significantly easier.Following a template helps you create your positioning statement step by step, ensuring you don’t miss any of the key elements involved in writing this concise description.

 Now that we’ve gone over what a positioning statement is, you may find it helpful to see some examples of positioning statement templates.

-There are many types of positioning statement templates, depending on your company and target audience.
+Depending on your company and target audience you may need a different positioning statement.
 For instance, you would use a different positioning statement template for a business-to-business (B2B) or business-to-consumer (B2C) than you would for a nonprofit.
 Let’s explore a few of these template examples below.